Delft University of Technology, Netherlands

 The Hermes would be utilized for urban mobility, single emergency responder transport into difficult to reach areas, and for tourism.

 Project Talaria is an entry into the GoFly competition, sponsored by Boeing.
 The competition is to design and develop a personal flying device capable of taking off and landing vertically and to fly at a minimum of 80 km/h for 30 minutes.
-The Hermes will compete in October 2019 against other teams from around the world.
+The Hermes competed in both the first and second phases of the competition.
+Since Talaria was the second team formed under Delft University, the team had been solely responsible for raising funds for the aircraft's development.
+After the development and initial flight of the Hermes II prototype in January 2020, the aircraft suffered a crash that damaged the coaxial rotor system.
+The team lacked the funds needed for a replacement to the system, and has since halted operations.